 Their first design was using the phrase bangwi’SoH, which essentially translates to “You are my loved one.”
 But we’ve always been partial to an alternate phrasing of ‘I love you’ which is basically “I don’t hate you.”
 So I reached out to Quaternion to see if they’d be willing to make an alternative with qamuSHa’ and sure enough, here we are!
-This was posted literally yesterday and I just could not wait to stitch it!
 I did edit it a bit to leave out the latin lettering, though.

 That said, I don’t typically finish designs in hoops, so I just don’t keep many on hand.
 I’m constantly looking for new ways to finish my designs, as evidenced in the work I did for the Undertale cross stitch book.

 If you zoom in close you’ll notice this isn’t cross stitch at all!
 Technically it’s petite point, but still.
 Basically, I found a scrap of leftover 28 count evenweave that was big enough to fit both the pattern and some extra space to finish it with.
 Then stitched the design using two strands of thread but only stitching half stitches, or tent stitches.
-As an added bonus this means it also stitches up much faster, so I was done in the space of 2 hours~!
+This also means it stitches up much faster.

 Once the stitching was out of the way, I gathered my materials.
 Basically, you need the following:

 - 2 circles of thick cardstock or thin cardboard cut to the size you want your finished flat ornament to be.
-I used some leftover packaging from an Ikea box.
-It’s just a bit of cardboard thin enough to be easy to cut and work with, but thick enough to hold its shape.
+I typically use comic book backing board.
+But I’m running low, so this time I used some leftover packaging from an Ikea box.
+Cardboard that is easily cut, but thick enough to hold its shape.

 - 2 circles of cotton batting or craft felt.
 For this one, I used felt.
-But it depends on what you have on hand or how padded you want the ornament to be.
+It just depends on what you have on hand.
+And how much padding you want.

-- A larger circle of fabric to be used as the back of your ornament.
+- A larger circle of fabric.
+This will be the back of your ornament.
 I used a random fat quarter I had that I felt matched the red in the design.

 - Your cross stitch finish, ideally cut to the same size as the backing circle (unlike me).